There are very few trainers on CCV, hence the reason you encounter me so often!

 If your statement is correct then you are informing people and you should have no issue.
 You are making them aware, they simply aren't doing it.

 However, I would suggest your statement is incorrect and as a trainer you are responsible for ensuring learning occurs, ie. the development of HR through learning, including the successful transference and implementation of skills.
-If I'm right and I'm sure your job description is as I say then you have a right to take things further as you personally aren't performing and you aren't developing staff - you might even be bonuses on this aspect of results.
+If I'm right and I'm sure your job description is as I say then you have a right to take things further as you personally aren't performing and you aren't developing staff - you might even be bonuses on this side of results.
 I'd bring this to the attention of your training manager otherwise you may just spiral into a circle of demotivation.
 As regards my experiences of other organisations well it all depends on how large the company is and how large the training department is and how well the management support and believe in training.
 I'd recommend you bring it up and if it falls on deaf ears then you'll know what type of culture you have.
 I could go on but I've said enough already.